Buffers and chain coupler: Three-link couplings

-The disadvantage of that convenience was that the guard could get badly thrown about as the train changed speed due to the inter-wagon gaps opening or closing.
+The disadvantage of that convenience was that the guard could be badly thrown about as the train changed speed due to the inter-wagon gaps opening or closing.
 In the worst case, the jerks could break a coupling or cause a derailment.
 A skilled guard would observe or listen to his train and apply or release his brake to keep the last few couplings reasonably taut, acting as a shock-absorber.
 The same effect occurred when the route changed gradient.
 When going over a hill the rear of the train would catch up with the wagons held back by the locomotive, but the guard could minimise that.
 That method of train working was why the guard, just like the driver, was required to prove his route knowledge before being given charge of a heavy train.
 Loose-coupled trains travelled at low speeds and were phased out in the 1970s.

 An improvement on the loose-coupled train is the "Instanter" coupling, in which the middle link of a three-link chain is specially triangular shaped, so that when lying "prone" it provides enough slack to make coupling possible, but when the middle link is rotated 90 degrees, the length of the chain is effectively shortened, reducing the amount of slack without the need to wind a screw.
 The closeness of the coupling allows the use of inter-vehicle pipes for train brakes.
 Three-link and Instanter couplings can be operated entirely from the side of the wagons, using a shunter's pole, which has a hook on the end, and is safer when shunting is being done.
 Similarly, the screw-adjustable coupler can be connected by a shunter's pole once it has been unscrewed.
 Ordinary three-link couplings have been superseded by instanter, screw or buck-eye couplers in UK freight trains today.